eiz/SynchronousAudioRouter/README.md

 # Synchronous Audio Router

-SynchronousAudioRouter is a Windows audio driver which allows you to route application audio through your digital audio workstation software.
+Synchronous Audio Router is a Windows audio driver which allows you to route application audio through your digital audio workstation software.
 It has a few unique characteristics compared to similar virtual audio cable software: